ycrc/ycrc.github.io/docs/clusters/grace.md

 ## Storage

-Grace has access to a number of filesystems. `/vast/palmer` hosts Grace's home and scratch directories. `/gpfs/loomis` is Grace's primary filesystem where project and the older scratch60 directories are located.
+Grace has access to a number of filesystems. `/vast/palmer` hosts Grace's home and scratch directories and `/gpfs/gibbs` hosts project directories and most additional purchased storage allocations.
 For more details on the different storage spaces, see our [Cluster Storage](/data/hpc-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
-Your `~/project`, `~/scratch60`, and `~/palmer_scratch` directories are shortcuts.
+Your `~/project` and `~/palmer_scratch` directories are shortcuts.
 Get a list of the absolute paths to your directories with the `mydirectories` command.
 If you want to share data in your Project or Scratch directory, see the [permissions](/data/permissions/) page.

 For information on data recovery, see the [Backups and Snapshots](/data/backups) documentation.